bkleinen/bkleinen.github.io/ws2015/info3/code/index.md

 ---

-All code examples can be found on the github organization [htw-imi-info3](https://github.com/htw-imi-info3) - please note that there's also stuff form former semesters, this is the list of repositories "released" for this term WS2014/15:
+All code examples can be found on the github organization [htw-imi-info3](https://github.com/htw-imi-info3) - please note that there's also stuff form former semesters, this is the list of repositories "released" for this term WS2015/16:

+None so far.

+{% comment %}
 ## Lectures
 * 01: Ruby Learning [https://github.com/htw-imi-info3/rubylearning](https://github.com/htw-imi-info3/rubylearning)
 * 02: Git Demo [https://github.com/htw-imi-info3/su-03-gitdemo](https://github.com/htw-imi-info3/su-03-gitdemo)